ashima-24/threeJs/cover.md

 m.
 Click on this export button to get the selected region as svg file.

 ![Step N](/threeJs/docs/VIS.png)
-n. import this .svg file on **visicut** and use engrave everything as cutting options.
+n.
+Import this .svg file on **visicut** and use engrave everything as cutting options.